 Common Pest Problems of Hibiscus

-Aphids: Tiny green, white or black pests that suck the juices from the foliage, usually found in clusters.
-Control with horticultural oil or insecticidal soap.
+Aphids: Tiny green, white, or black pests that suck the juices from the foliage, usually found in clusters.
+Control aphids with horticultural oil or insecticidal soap.

 Whiteflies: Miniscule, gnat-sized pests that suck juices, usually from the undersides of leaves.
-Control with horticultural oil, insecticidal soap or sticky traps.
+Control whiteflies with horticultural oil, insecticidal soap, or sticky traps.

 Mealybugs: Soft-bodied, juice-sucking pests covered with a protective, waxy, cotton-like mass.
-Control with horticultural oil or insecticidal soap.
+Control mealybugs with horticultural oil or insecticidal soap.

 Scale: May be either armored scales (covered by a flat, plate-like covering) or soft scales (tiny pests with a cottony, waxy surface).
 Both damage the plant by sucking sap from leaves, stems, and trunks.
 Control soft scale with horticultural oil or insecticidal soap.
 Armored scale may require chemical pesticides if cultural controls are ineffective.

-Ant: Ants don’t directly harm hibiscus, but they eat beneficial insects in order to protect scale, aphids and other sap-sucking pests that leave sweet excretion on the leaves.
+Ants: Ants don’t directly harm hibiscus, but they eat beneficial insects in order to protect scale, aphids, and other sap-sucking pests that leave sweet excretion on the leaves.
 (Ants love to eat the sweet stuff, known as honeydew.)
 Avoid spray, which only kills ants while they’re actively working.
 Instead, use baits that ants will carry back to the nest.
 Be patient, as baits tend to take longer than sprays.

 Hibiscus Pest Control